QuakeEngines/ET-XreaL/README.txt

 If you want to report an issue with the game, you should make sure that your report includes all information useful to characterize and reproduce the bug.

-    * search on Google
+    * Search on Google
-    * include the computer’s hardware and software description ( CPU, RAM, 3D Card, distribution, kernel etc. )
+    * Include the computer’s hardware and software description ( CPU, RAM, 3D Card, distribution, kernel etc. )
-    * if appropriate, send a console log, a screenshot, an strace ..
+    * If appropriate, send a console log, a screenshot, an strace ..
-    * if you are sending a console log, make sure to enable developer output:
+    * If you are sending a console log, make sure to enable developer output:

               ETXreaL.exe +set developer 1 +set logfile 2